grazianoEnzoMarchesani/EnviReader/README.md

 The ENVI-met webReader provides an unparalleled combination of **advanced analytical tools**, **intuitive interface design**, and **powerful visualization capabilities**, making it the go-to solution for working with **EDX/EDT files** and complex environmental data.
 Its modular architecture ensures adaptability and growth, while performance optimizations guarantee efficiency and responsiveness.

-Experience the future of environmental data analysis and visualization with ENVI-met webReader.
+Experience the future of environmental data analysis and visualization with ENVI-met webReader..